Kelvin Benjamin: 2015

-2016 season
+2016

 After missing the whole 2015 season with a torn ACL, Benjamin returned in the season opener game against the defending Super Bowl champion Denver Broncos.
 Benjamin had six receptions for 91 yards and a touchdown in his return at Denver, and followed that with seven receptions for 108 yards and two touchdowns against the San Francisco 49ers.
 He had no receptions in Week 3, and though he caught a pass in every remaining game that season, his yardage totals were erratic and never again broke 100.
 Nevertheless, he ended the season leading the team with seven touchdown receptions, and second to tight end Greg Olsen with 63 receptions for 941 yards.

-2017 season
+2017

 On May 2, 2017, the Panthers exercised Benjamin's fifth-year option.

 Buffalo Bills

-2017 season
+2017

-On October 31, 2017, the Panthers traded Benjamin to the Buffalo Bills for a 2018 third round draft pick (later used to select Rashaan Gaulden) and the seventh round draft pick that was previously acquired from the Los Angeles Chargers (used on Andre Smith).
-Benjamin suffered a torn meniscus in the right knee against the Los Angeles Chargers.
+On October 31, 2017, the Panthers traded Benjamin to the Buffalo Bills for a 2018 third-round draft pick (later used to select Rashaan Gaulden) and the seventh round draft pick that was previously acquired from the Los Angeles Chargers (used on Andre Smith).
+Benjamin suffered a torn meniscus in the right knee against the Chargers.
 The injury sidelined Benjamin for two weeks.
 Upon returning against the Indianapolis Colts, Benjamin scored his first touchdown with the Bills, an 8-yard pass from Nathan Peterman.
 However, he tweaked his injured knee in the third quarter and left the game afterwards.
 Against the New England Patriots in Week 16, Benjamin had a touchdown catch overturned due to a controversial ruling.
 He finished the game with five receptions for 70 yards, but the Bills wound up losing 37-16.
 He finished the 2017 season with 48 receptions for 692 receiving yards and three receiving touchdowns.

-2018 season
+2018

 On December 4, 2018, Benjamin was released by the Bills.
 He finished the season playing in 12 games, starting 10, recording 23 receptions for 354 yards and just one touchdown.
 Prior to his release Benjamin had a catch rate of 35 percent, the worst in the league.
 It was also noted by fans and sports commentators that his effort had noticeably declined.